 I smacked his arm, otherwise ignoring his teasing.
-There was something in the names of those books that had shivers running up my spine.
+There was something about the names of those books that made shivers run up my spine.
 That's why I had chosen to put them up.
 I couldn't grasp the strange feeling, however, and I couldn't explain it even if I had wanted.
 Maybe I wasn't supposed to; they were words, after all.
 They conjured up images, impressions, feelings... things that weren't supposed to be described verbally.

 I turned away from the window, trying to shake away the peculiar feeling.
 But when I noticed that I couldn't get rid of it, I simply carried it with me, allowing the shivers to dance up and down my spine.

 AN: And there you go.
-I have to say it was rather effortless to write this chapter.
+It was rather effortless and so much fun to write this chapter.
 I've always wanted to write Bella like this, as a person with self-confidence and integrity.
 There's some information in this chapter about Bella's life before she came to Buffalo, and I'm sure some of you wondered why there was no mention of Edward or the other Cullens.
 The reason is that Bella simply didn't feel need to include any of them in her inner rambling.
 I wanted the reader to know that she's rarely thinking about the Cullens; the time she spent with them in Forks is simply something she's left behind.
 There will be some self-reflection in the upcoming chapters that deals with this topic and her feelings concerning the Cullens' abrupt departure from her life.

 Adrian was someone I absolutely wanted to add to the story to let the reader know that what happened with Edward didn't traumatize Bella in any way.
 Despite what happened after she fell in love for the first time, she doesn't feel the need to guard her heart and be afraid of relationships.
 Her luck with the love department hasn't been too good so far, but she doesn't let it chain her in any way.